UNDER CONSTRUCTION

 Jane blushed deeper and shook her head, though the smile betrayed her.
 "Lizzy, you tease me cruelly.
 Mr. Bingley is civil to everyone."

-"Civil?"
-Elizabeth laughed.
+Elizabeth was about to reply, but something in Jane's manner – so gentle, and so unassuming – made her hesitate.
+"Civil," she repeated at last, though with less conviction than before.
+Yet she rallied quickly enough.
 "If that is civility, then I wish more men would learn the art.
 I daresay his eyes hardly leave you when you enter a room.
 Sing tomorrow, dearest, and you shall see whether he applauds out of mere civility or something more."

 Jane pressed her sister's hand with quiet affection.
 "You will only make me more nervous."